rayhanhanif/Group-5_Restaurant-Data-Sorting/README.md

 # Group 5_Restaurant-Data-Sorting
+This mini project is created using Code Blocks and the functions that are used in this program are array, function, and header.

 Our program is about a data sorting program which is applied in restaurants.
-The program has two features which are to store the id card number and the amount of money stored in it and to store the data of the ordered food of the customer.
+The program has two features which are to store the id card number and the amount of money stored in it, and to store the data of the ordered food of the customer.
 To store the card ID number and the amount of money in it, we use the fptr, fscanf, fopen, fclose and strtoken to keep and open the data from the txt file.

 ![Screenshot (81)](https://serving.photos.photobox.com/22524907a01a77fcc18ab70abd9270ef1e4958ed4645a3938fd6961af7d8ed3de57cfa36.jpg)

 There are two choices in the display menu program; Cashier and Booth.
 1. Cashier
-In this function there are are four functions newcard(); //to create a member card topup(); //to add the amount of cash inside the card refund(); //to refund the amount of cash stored in the card and to unregister/delete the card listcards(); //to show the list of cards which have been registered and stored in the txt file.
+In this function there are are four functions
+- newcard(); //to create a member card
+- topup(); //to add the amount of cash inside the card
+- refund(); //to refund the amount of cash stored in the card and to unregister/delete the card
+- listcards(); //to show the list of cards which have been registered and stored in the txt file.

 ![Screenshot (82)](https://serving.photos.photobox.com/04163913bb315e8a428cd5bb9bcb0076463cb4c46e19b5307992e409d0a5cda353cd3fe4.jpg)